awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 + AWS resources that are addressable by IP address and port \(for example, databases\)
 + On\-premises resources linked to AWS through AWS Direct Connect or a Site\-to\-Site VPN connection

-When the target type is `ip`, the load balancer can support 55,000 simultaneous connections or about 55,000 connections per minute to each unique target \(IP address and port\)\.
+When client IP preservation is disabled for your target groups, the load balancer can support about 55,000 connections per minute for each combination of Network Load Balancer IP address and unique target \(IP address and port\)\.
 If you exceed these connections, there is an increased chance of port allocation errors\.
 If you get port allocation errors, add more targets to the target group\.

+When launching a Network Load Balancer in a shared Amazon VPC \(as a participant\), you can only register targets in subnets that have been shared with you\.

 When the target type is `alb`, you can register a single Application Load Balancer as a target\.
 For more information, see [Application Load Balancers as targets](application-load-balancer-target.md)\.